 All financial liabilities are subsequently measured at amortised cost using the effective interest method or at fair value through profit or loss.

-Financial liabilities at amortised cost of due to a related party and accruals.
+Financial liabilities at amortised cost comprise of lease liabilities, due to a related party and accruals and other payables.

 Impairment of financial assets